How to Make Healthier Lunches for Your Student Athlete

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 If they eat too little, they will be tired and sluggish.
 If they eat too much of the wrong foods, they could have an energy spike followed by a crash – or have an upset stomach from too much fat or fiber.

-Before you start planning what your child should eat for lunch, consider these factors:
+Before you start planning what your child should eat for lunch, dietitian Kate Patton, MEd, RD, CSSD, LD, says to consider these factors:

-Whether your child brings a packed lunch or buys a mid-day meal, it should reflect the MyPlate guidelines.
-Created by the United States Department of Agriculture, MyPlate is based on the 2010 Dietary Guidelines for Americans.
+Whether your child brings a packed lunch or buys a mid-day meal, it should reflect the MyPlate guidelines (there’s even an app you can download.)
 The goal is to improve people’s health by helping them make better food choices.